kirasystems/views/README.md

 quickly, then the internal queue will usually be empty or near-empty and some or all duplicate refresh requests might make it through.

-Also keep in mind that hashes of view data are computed and then compared each time a view refresh is about to be sent out, and while the underlying view data must still be retrieved to compute this hash each time a refresh request is processed, a view refresh will not actually be sent out to the subscribers if the data is found to be unchanged since the last refresh.
+Also, keep in mind that hashes of view data are computed and compared each time a view refresh is about to be sent out.
+While the underlying view data must still be retrieved on each refresh request, the data will not be sent out to subscribers if the hash of the new data matches the stored hash.

-Ultimately there isn't really a right or wrong answer as to which method you choose.
-Generally speaking it will usually make the most sense to default to option 2 for most actions that need to add hints to the view system.
+Ultimately, there isn't really a right or wrong answer as to which method you choose.
+It will usually make the most sense to default to option 2 for most actions that need to add hints to the view system.
 This will generally result in a more responsive system.
 But you'll want to continually evaluate whether some actions should possibly be switched over to queue up hints instead.

 #### Option 1: Queueing Hints